Sakrac/Step6502/README.md

 Now open the monitor by pressing Alt+m and type: s "bootram.bin" 8 0 ffff

-Exit vice, open a command line prompt and go to the folder with the .d64 and run vice\c1541.exe <name>.d64 and type "extract" followed by "quit".
+Exit vice, open a command line prompt and go to the folder with the .d64 and run vice\c1541.exe \<name\>.d64 and type "extract" followed by "quit".

+###Troubleshooting

+If the window panes in the tool bug out you can reset them by going to the Registry Editor (tap windows key, type regedit then enter), eixt the tool and go into HKEY_USERS/SOFTWARE/x65 and delete Step6502.

 ##Building the debugger project